Kwag Hye-jeong

 Kwag Hye-Jeong (born May 16, 1975) is a South Korean handball player who competed in the 1996 Summer Olympics.
 In 1996 she was part of the South Korean team which won the silver medal.
 She also participated in the winning South Korean team in the 1995 World Women's Handball Championship.

+She also won a gold medal for South Korea at the 1998 Asian Games.